Health Information and Tools > Medications > Formoterol Powder Inhaler - Oral Inhalation

 Low levels of potassium or magnesium in the blood may also increase your risk of QT prolongation.
 This risk may increase if you use certain drugs (such as diuretics/"water pills") or if you have conditions such as severe sweating, diarrhea, or vomiting.
 Talk to your doctor about using formoterol safely.

-Before having surgery, tell your doctor or dentist that you are using this medication.
+Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 Older adults may be more sensitive to the side effects of this drug, especially QT prolongation (see above).